tursodatabase/turso-docs/reference/libsql-urls.md

 ## Database endpoint identification

-A `libsql` URL identifies a libSQL database running [libSQL server].
-Databases managed by Turso provide two categories of URLs:

-### Logical database URL

-This URL connects to an [instance] of the database (primary or replica) with the lowest latency to the machine making the connection.
-Most of the time, you will want to use this URL as shown in the output of `turso db list` and `turso db show`.
+A `libsql` URL identifies a libSQL logical database running [libSQL server].
+A logical database URL connects to an [instance] of the database (primary or replica) with the lowest latency to the machine making the connection.
+You can get the URL for a logical database using `turso db list` and `turso db show`.
 Logical database URLs have the following format:

 ```
 libsql://[DB-NAME]-[ORG-NAME].turso.io